charliewahl/FloodRiskAnalysis/README.md

-## FloodRiskAnalysis
+## Flood Risk Analysis

-Rivers are the lifeline of our cities but occasionally, they can become threads to buildings, infrastructure and human lives.
-Flood events can show up annually, but bigger and unexpected events hit the local community hard and bring about huge damage.
-Authorities need an overview, what areas could be affected if weather conditions like heavy rain are recognized.
-An important tool to take measures in advance are flood risk maps.
+Rivers are the lifeline of our cities but occasionally, they can become threats to buildings, infrastructure and most importantly human lives.
+Flood events can show up annually, but bigger and unexpected events hit the local community hard and bring huge damage.
+Authorities need an overview of the affected if weather conditions like heavy rain is recognized.
+Important tools for takeing measures in advance, are flood risk maps.

 # Definition